bi-labor/es-mssql/docs/mssql/exercise4.md

         ![Add a new data source](images/rs-add-data-source-credentials.png)

+    - After the _data source_ is added, open its properties and verify the _Credentials_.
+You might need to set up this page again.
+(This seems to be a bug in Visual Studio.)

 1. Add a new dataset by right-clicking the _Datasets_ folder in the _Report data_ window.
 The dataset specifies how to fetch the data we want to display.
 It will be an SQL query.

     - Chose "Use a dataset embedded in my report"